imankitkumar/Filpkart-auto-buy-with-captcha-bypass/README.md

   # Set-Up Instructions

-  * extract your account cookies with the help of google chrome network tab or any other tool which you prefer.
+  * Extract your account cookies with the help of google chrome network tab or any other tool which you prefer.

   * set up the config.php